Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/01_install_tkg_ssc.md

-# Create new workload cluster
+# Create new Shared Services Cluster

-Here we will deploy a new workload cluster for use as the shared services cluster.
+Here we will deploy a new workload cluster for use as the Shared Services cluster.
 The shared services cluster in our opinionated deployment is a special purpose workload cluster where common services are deployed.
 All workload clusters will have similar steps for initial setup.

 Here we are pulling the following values from the `params.yaml` file.
 See examples